How to Sell a House By Owner in Maine

 - Use scheduling tools: Online tools like Calendly and Microsoft Bookings can help you coordinate home show tours, assign time slots, and avoid accidentally double-booking appointments.

-- Prepare for each buyer visit: Before a prospective buyer arrives, tidy up, open window drapes and blinds for natural light, and make certain each space feels welcoming and clutter-free.
+- Prepare for each buyer visit: Before a prospective buyer arrives, tidy up, open window drapes and blinds for natural light, and make sure that each space feels welcoming and clutter-free.
 Also, eliminate bad odors, especially in the bathrooms and kitchen.

 - Prioritize your own safety: Be wise about letting strangers into your home.
-Vet your buyers in advance.
-Create a sign-in sheet for tours and verify identification.
+Vet your buyers in advance and create a sign-in sheet for tours and verify identification.
 Schedule home showings when someone else can be with you in the house at all times.

 »Learn more: How Many Showings Does It Take to Sell a House on Average?